ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 ![Diagram of features that can apply to sensitive information](media/dd410f97-a3a3-455c-a1e9-7ed8ae6893d6.png)

 Note that a DLP policy has a richer detection capability than a label or retention policy applied to sensitive information.
 A DLP policy can enforce protective actions on content containing sensitive information, and if the sensitive information is removed from the content, those protective actions are undone the next time the content's scanned.
-But if a retention policy or label is applied to content containing sensitive information, that's a one-time action that won't be undone even if the sensitive information's removed.
+But if a retention policy or label is applied to content containing sensitive information, that's a one-time action that won't be undone even if the sensitive information is removed.

 By using a label as a condition in a DLP policy, you can enforce both retention and protection actions on content with that label.
 You can think of content containing a label exactly like content containing sensitive information - both a label and a sensitive information type are properties used to classify content, so that you can enforce actions on that content.